jeffmer/TTGO-T-watch-2020-Micropython-OS/README.md

 If nothing happens on reboot a good first step in debugging is to comment out the line `import loader` in `boot.py` and reset the watch.
 Then, using `REPL` type `import tempos` which should load all the drivers and - after a delay - display `Loading ...` on the watch screen.

+### Battery life

+A recent update  reduces the voltage supply from 3.3V to 2.7V  during sleep, the light sleep current is now measured at:

+* V1 = 2.0 ma
+* V2 = 1.3 ma

+which with light use should give two or three days battery life for V1 watches and three or four days with V2 watches.
+(The V1 watch has no way to reset the touch driver chip and so it cannot be put into its power saving hibernate mode during light sleep)